 They Copied It, So It Sucks: Other fans were unhappy about how the second act resorted to copying The Dark Knight, after setting up a pure, classic Bond thriller in its first act.
 What's odd is that there are several other works with similar elements to that second act.

-Some fans have unfavorably compared the use of homemade traps during the showdown at Skyfall mansion to Home Alone.
+Some fans, and Screen Junkies, have unfavorably compared the use of homemade traps during the showdown at Skyfall mansion to Home Alone.

 They Wasted a Perfectly Good Plot: Specific mention is made of Mallory being a captive of the IRA for three months, but nobody ever draws attention to how he still serves England and Silva became a Fallen Hero under similar conditions.